-You ultimately want to aim for the cheapest price per Lego piece, preferably $0.6 or lower but anything under $0.14 would still be okay.
+You ultimately want to aim for the cheapest price per Lego piece, preferably $0.11 and lower but anything under $0.14 would still be good.
 And try to buy only sets that have 100 pieces or more if you can.

 Here is the maximum price to aim for based on the number of pieces for the Lego set:

 Finally, we have created a Lego price calculator that will quickly give you the price per piece for any Lego set without much effort.
 You just need to input the set price and number of bricks to get the result.
 Be sure to check it out.